ethereum-optimism/community-hub/src/docs/developers/bedrock/node-operator-guide.md

 #### Working Base Configuration

-A valid command that runs `op-geth` on our `beta-1` network and enables RPC over HTTP and WebSockets looks like:
+A valid command that runs `op-geth` on the goerli test network and enables RPC over HTTP and WebSockets looks like:

 ```bash
 geth \